SPK (band): History

-In 1982 SPK's Guerin and Revell were joined by Brian Williams (a.k.a.
-Lustmord), John Murphy of Forresta di Ferro (a.k.a.
-"Kraang") and Derek Thompson (who later had a brief stint in The Cure and went on to record as Hoodlum Priest).
+In 1982, Guerin and Revell were joined by Brian Williams (a.k.a.
+Lustmord), John Murphy (a.k.a.
+"Kraang", later of Foresta Di Ferro and Death In June) and Derek Thompson (who later had a brief stint in The Cure and went on to record as Hoodlum Priest).
 SPK's second album, Leichenschrei (English: The Scream of the Corpse) (1982), shows Sozialistisches Patienten Kollektiv (English: Socialist Patients' Collective).
 After its recording they were joined by Sinan Leong on vocals, who had initially auditioned for a planned SPK side-project, Dance Macabre.
 Leong and Revell later married.

 In 1983 Thompson left SPK because Revell "wanted to make a very commercial sounding album which I did not".
 McFarlane found that "SPK had softened the approach somewhat with discernible synth melodies and dance beats coming to the fore amongst the noise".
 In August 1983, the group issued a compilation album, Auto Da Fé, showing SepPuKu written with SPK in red capital letters.
 It included three studio tracks recorded in 1981.
 Bush suggested the album was the "beginning of a more organized approach for SPK material, Auto Da-Fé presents an intriguing industrial-disco fusion, reminiscent of prime contemporary material by Cabaret Voltaire and DAF ...
 Although fans probably thought of [it] as an unconscionable crossover attempt, it's still quite experimental in retrospect".
 The three-track EP, Dekompositiones (also by SepPuKu) followed soon after.
 Its tracks were added to a later version of Auto Da Fé.

 In early February 1984, just before his 28th birthday, Neil Hill committed suicide.
-Two days later his wife Margaret Hill (née Nikitenko) died as a result of complications from anorexia.
+Two days later, his wife Margaret Hill (née Nikitenko) died as a result of complications from anorexia.
 In March SPK issued another single, "Metal Dance", which was co-written by Revell, Leong and Thompson.
 SPK returned to Australia for a tour and recorded their third album, Machine Age Voodoo, in Sydney which was issued in 1984 on WEA Records.
 For the album, SPK's Revell and Leong were joined by Jeff Bartolomei on keyboards, Mary Bradfield-Taylor on vocals, Graham Jesse on saxophone, James Kelly on guitar, Sam McNally on keyboards and Phil Scorgie on bass guitar.
 McFarlane saw the album as "mixed mainstream disco-pop and sweet vocals with electronic experimentation (sort of like Blondie meets Kraftwerk)".
 While Bush felt it was "another leap towards dance-rock and away from the group's industrial past".
 The album spawned a single, "Junk Funk" in 1985.